 Off Campus Housing Offers More Space and Freedom

-Off campus housing has tons of benefits compared to living in the dorms.
+USC off campus housing has tons of benefits compared to living in the dorms.
 You’ll have more space than in a tiny dorm, and can enjoy having a living room, dining room, and kitchen.
 Additionally, many students opt to have their own room for additional privacy.
 You’ll have more storage space than a dorm and you’ll be able to decorate your apartment as you please.
-Check out our article on how to decorate your bedroom for inspiration!
+There are a ton of renter-friendly ways to spice up your bedroom on a budget.

 With a kitchen you’ll be able to cook your own meals in the style you like best, instead of just hoping that the dining hall will make something that you like.
 You can also try the great restaurants near USC like Trio House, Northern Cafe, and Cafe Dulce.

 Furthermore, off-campus leases provide the option of living with a larger group of friends.
 This allows you to spend your semesters with your immediate group of friends while also having your own space and living areas to enjoy each other's company.
-Check out our article about fun activities to do with your roommates!
+You can plan movie nights and game nights every week with your roommates!

 Many apartments also come with parking and outdoor spaces as well.
 This makes it easy to leave the USC area for weekend trips and have barbeques or picnics with friends outside.

-There are a lot of apartments and houses are available for USC students just blocks away from campus, such as Tripalink, a coliving company that has a variety of room types to choose from in properties around the USC area.
+There are a ton of apartments and houses available for USC students just blocks away from campus, such as Tripalink, a co-living company that has a variety of room types to choose from in properties around the USC area.

 Tripalink Solves Potential Issues With Off Campus Housing